-- For creating simple pictures within a figure, the picture environment may be used. - However, the creation of pictures is not a real highlight of LaTEX and it is usually better to import pictures created by some other system. - As long as pictures are imported in 'Encapsulated PostScript' (EPS) style, Lagrange automatically takes care of the amount of height needed by the picture. - An EPS figure is imported by the following commands, typically placed into the body of a figure.
+- For creating simple pictures within a figure, the picture environment may be used. - However, the creation of pictures is not a real highlight of LaTEX and it is usually better to import pictures created by some other system. - As long as pictures are imported in 'Encapsulated PostScript' (EPS) style, LATEX automatically takes care of the amount of height needed by the picture. - An EPS figure is imported by the following commands, typically placed into the body of a figure.
+(Of course, the centering command may be skipped.)

 '''

 \begin{center}

-\includegraphics[width=8.3cm] {name_of_file}
+\includegraphics[width=8.3cm]{name_of_file}

 \end{center}

 '''